 All children from the summer are invited back for a day on Winter Project, giving continuity to both helpers and children.
 A number of our thirteen year olds who demonstrate leadership potential are invited to be trained up as helpers on Young Helper Project which runs over Easter.

-Residential project runs throughout the school summer holidays, based at a site normally located in the countryside near Liverpool.
+Residential project runs throughout the school summer holidays, based at a site in North Yorkshire.
 For many of our children this is only chance they have to escape the city.
-We take around 30 children (aged 8-13) each week who would not otherwise receive a holiday.
-Children are split into small activity groups […]
+We take around 30 children (aged 8-13) each week who would not otherwise receive a holiday or who need a break from home for whatever reason. […]

 Hippocampus is our summer project for younger kids, from the age of 6, and those who would prefer to go on a non-residential project.
 Each week we take around 15 children although they don’t stay on site – we pick them up from home each morning and drop them off in the evening.
 Mornings are spent […]